drupol/not-a-number.io/content/posts/dev/2022-01-01-happy-new-year.md

 2022 has just started and I'll take the opportunity to summarize what happened in 2021.

-I'll summarize the previous year using different binoculars or point of view, here they are:
+I will use different binoculars or point of view, here they are:

 * **Open-source**: Stuff related to open-source contributions
 * **Work**: Stuff related to work
 * **Random**: Stuff related to Nixos

-This post might be a bit longer than usual, hang on tight!
+This post might be a bit longer than usual, fear not and hang on tight!

 <!--break-->